ivelum/landing/content/blog/rethinking-estimates/index.md

 for every situation—or whether they sometimes give us a false sense of security.

-## Do Estimates Really Deliver What We Want?
+## Do estimates really deliver what we want?

 **When it comes to feasibility, the devil’s in the details.**
 One of the biggest challenges with estimates is that they’re often